Features

 Go to Settings > AI Assistant to activate and configure AI in Capacities.

 If you use AI features in Capacities, some of your data will be shared with the selected model providers.
 You can find more information in our Terms and Conditions and our Privacy Policy.
-Your data is only processed by model providers, but not stored nor used for training and other purposes.
+We describe the data that is shared with model providers with every feature below.
+No data will be shared if you don't use any AI features.

 If you want to use AI features, you agree to with the terms of use of the model provider you select.
 You can find their terms on the respective website.
 Model providers may disallow the use of AI for illegal activity, the generation of hateful or abusive content, the generation of malware, and more.